llight3/etrace.el/README.md

 # etrace.el
-*A Graphical Prolog Tracer in Emacs"
+*A Graphical Prolog Tracer in Emacs*

 This is a mirror of https://www.metalevel.at/etrace/etrace.el for use with [straight.el](https://github.com/raxod502/straight.el)